Keeping your .NET Lambda Function Warm with Provisioned Concurrency

 There are a few things to note in the output, of both the payload and log tail.

-2. In the log tail, you can see that the constructor was called, and it took 5 seconds to complete.
+.
+This is because the execution environment was created and the function was initialized when provisioned concurrency became active. - In the log tail, you can see that the constructor was called, and it took 5 seconds to complete.
 The log entries show that the constructor ran a few minutes before the function was invoked, at the time provisioned concurrency became active.

-3. An Init Duration is included in the report at the bottom of the output.
+is included in the report at the bottom of the output.
 This is because the execution environment was created prior to this invocation.
-Subsequent invocations that use the same execution environment will not have an Init Duration in the output.
+Subsequent invocations that use the same execution environment will not have anInit Duration

-4. The Duration field shows the time it took to execute the function, including the initialization time, but the initialization happened when the provisioned concurrency became active, not when the function was invoked.
+field shows the time it took to execute the function, including the initialization time, but the initialization happened when the provisioned concurrency became active, not when the function was invoked.

 However, after some period of time, the execution environment will be destroyed and recreated (this is normal).
-On the invocation, after the execution environment is recreated, you will see similar output as the invocation shown above - constructor messages in the log, and Init Duration.
+On the invocation, after the execution environment is recreated, you will see similar output as the invocation shown above - constructor messages in the log, and Init Duration

 7. Conclusion